efene/efene.github.io/_sources/language-introduction.txt

         case _: 'not a boolean'
     end

-here instead of else we are writting a case clause that uses the special variable **_** which in efene is used to express that we want to ignore that value.
+here instead of else we are writing a case clause that uses the special variable **_** which in efene is used to express that we want to ignore that value.